clachevv/neuro-match-project/README.md

 Overarching Question: Can we learn how the brain processes visual stimuli in different brain regions (ROI's) by comparing FMRI data with an optimal AlexNet?

 BONUS Questions: In the frames without a clear subject, is there an identifiable period of time where the participant needs to mentally search for a subject?
-Can we use Quantum Algorithms to preprocess and cluster the data more effectively?
+Can we use Quantum Algorithms to preprocess our data to produce better correlations in certain regions?

 ![READMEPIC](https://github.com/user-attachments/assets/0bb9839a-be3b-4eec-836f-c42f749a124a)